ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>Friday Night</h3>A chance of showers and thunderstorms before 7pm, then showers and thunderstorms likely.
 Mostly cloudy, with a low around
-         65. South wind 23 to 26 mph, with gusts as high as 40 mph.<br></div>
+         65. South wind 23 to 26 mph, with gusts as high as 40 mph.
+Chance of precipitation is 60%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">